Exclusive Interview with Don Goodman

 Last time we spoke, you said Ipswich Town could not afford to lose both games against Sunderland and Leicester.
 They didn’t and remain in the top two, how significant are these two results?

+DG – “To get four points from matches against Sunderland and Leicester City is absolutely massive.
+They conceded the first goal in both games but managed to dig deep and highlight why they are going to push the top two all the way and might well be in it.”
+“What I like is that they got through two super-hard games and their next two Championship games are Preston North End away and West Bromwich Albion at home.
+They’re hard games, but not as hard as Sunderland and Leicester as a combination and they’ll be going into them with massive belief.”
 “After that, they’re into a run of nine games against teams in the bottom half.
 Their record against bottom half sides is won nine, drawn five and lost none.
 They have a great record against those teams and have nine consecutive matches against some of them.
 If they can get some points against Preston and West Bromwich Albion, I think by the end of those nine games they are going to be in the automatic promotion spots or within striking distance of the top two.
+“So, those four points against Sunderland and Leicester were absolutely enormous.”

-Ipswich fans disagreed with your comments about them being ‘under pressure’, what do you make of their reaction?
+Ipswich fans disagreed with your comments about them being ‘under pressure’, what do you make of their reaction?’

 Do the Tractor Boys still need a striker?
 Any recommendations?

+DG – “I’m sure they are trying but the market in January is awful to deal in, we also could name 10 other clubs that want a striker and are shopping in the same market as Ipswich.
 “Sam Gallagher has been mentioned, Jay Stansfield has been mentioned, but, for me, I think Kieffer Moore would be absolutely perfect for Ipswich Town.
 He’s a lot better than what people give him credit for, they look at the size of him and think he’s just a big lump but he’s a lot more than that.
 He’s got a great touch, holds the ball up, makes great runs and scores goals at this level.
 That’s exactly what Ipswich Town need.”

 Sunderland fans are not happy with Michael Beale.
-Without taking his predecessor’s dismissal into account, how do you rate Beale’s start to life at the club?
+Without taking his predecessor’s dismissal into account, how do you rate Beale’s start to life at the club?’

 Including Tony Mowbray’s start at Birmingham, does it show you how big a mistake it was for Sunderland’s owners to sack Mowbray?